-This curry recipe is perfect for using up your leftover Christmas turkey
+This turkey curry recipe is really filling and warming, full of veg and perfect for using up your leftover Christmas turkey!

 - 450g (1lb) butternut squash, peeled, deseeded and cut into 2cm (¾in) cubes